 Who, like an echo came, an echo went,

 Singing, back to his mother element.

-In the last two lines it becomes clear, if it was not already, that this is indeed a eulogy.
-Poe is dead and the speaker addresses this fact by describing his entrance into and exit from the world as a “echo.”
+In the last two lines, it becomes clear, if it was not already, that this is indeed a eulogy.
+Poe is dead and the speaker addresses this fact by describing his entrance into and exit from the world as an “echo.”
 His sound moved melodiously through many lives and then returned “to his mother element.”